omustafa1994/random-generator/README.md

 ### How to download
 1. Clone the Git repo
-2. Open the files and run bundle to install gems
+2. Open the files and run bundler to install gems
 3. You will now be able to run the tests using rspec!

 ```